KorfLab/learning-go/README.md

 Even though arrays (ok, actually slices) are dynamic, you can set the capacity as shown in `d` above.
 All of the other arrays can grow infinitely.
 If you want to append to an array, you use the `append()` function.
-It looks a little different from Python for reasons that will become apparent later.
+It looks a little different from Python with the array on both sides of the function call.
+The reason for this is because the memory location may have to change in order to accomodate resizing.
+It's not as pretty as Python.

 ```
 a = append(a, 4)